Published

 library(vaultkeepr)

-Schematic workflow of accessing and extracting data from VegVault database using {vaultkeepr} R package.
+The following diagram illustrates the systematic workflow for accessing and extracting data from VegVault using {vaultkeepr}:

 Example 1: Spatiotemporal patterns of the Picea genus across North America since the LGM